 Is there a regional heat happening near you?

 During the science festival ForskarFredag 2020, researchers at some universities are invited to take part in local regional heat.
-You’ll get personal coaching and will compete against 3-6 other contestants for a place in the final.
+You will get personal coaching and will compete against 3-6 other contestants for a place in the final.
 Interested?
-Get in touch with the project manager at your university or send us an e-mail at [email protected] and we’ll put you in contact with the right person.
+Get in touch with the project manager at your university or send us an e-mail at [email protected] and we will connect you with the right person.

 Regional heats 2020: